 A swath of mega-sized amusement parks—plus a few awesome smaller ones—makes a road trip between these states perfect for a family that is crazy for roller coasters.
 Start at HersheyPark in Hershey, PA, home to the new, 76-foot Candymonium roller coaster that travels at a top speed of 76 mph.
 Next, head to Cedar Point in Sandusky, Ohio (boasting 18 roller coasters, it’s often considered the coaster capital of the world) by way of two local parks in western Pennsylvania: Lakemont Park in Altoona, where you can ride Leap the Dips, the oldest wooden roller coaster in the world, and Del Grosso’s Amusement Park in Tipton, an theme park especially suitable for younger kids and where the Crazy Mouse Coaster is considered a highlight.
 End your trip at King’s Island, just outside of Cincinnati.
 The largest amusement park in the Midwest is home to several coasters, including Diamondback, a 230-foot-high ride with a 215-foot drop at a 74-degree angle.
 Woah!

 If your family’s idea of fun veers more toward wild wonders than wild rides, plan a trip along the gorgeous 113-mile road linking 42 islands over 44 bridges through the enchanting Florida Keys.
 Start just north of the highway at Everglades National Park, a 1.5 million-acre wetland that’s the largest subtropical wilderness area in the United States, and spot manatees, alligators and maybe a Florida panther.
-Then, stretch out your trip over several days, stopping in Key Largo at John Pennekamp Coral Reef State Park, an underwater park where you can take glass-bottomed boat tours, snorkel and scuba dive to check out 70 nautical miles of underwater beauty; and Marathon to visit The Turtle Hospital, where you might be lucky enough to witness a sea turtle being released back into the wild, and the Dolphin Research Center, a nonprofit where you can schedule an up close encounter with one of the friendly sea mammals.
+Then, stretch out your trip over several days, stopping in Key Largo at John Pennekamp Coral Reef State Park, an underwater park where you can take glass-bottomed boat tours, snorkel and scuba dive to check out 70 nautical miles of underwater beauty; and Marathon to visit The Turtle Hospital, where you might be lucky enough to witness a sea turtle being released back into the wild.
 End your trip in Key West, the southernmost city in the continental United States, where fam-friendly highlights include the Key West Shipwreck Treasures Museum, where you can see shipwreck artifacts and listen to stories told by actors in period costumes.

 Road to Hana